rosenberg-c/polysonic-documentation/README.md

-# Pyramidi
+# Polysonic

 ## Transform Your Synthesizers into Polyphonic Multi-Synth Orchestra

-Pyramidi - synthesizer orchestration
+Polysonic - synthesizer orchestration

 The problem: Previously, using multiple monophonic synthesisers, you could not play them simultainisly, now you can!

-Pyramidi is a cutting-edge program designed to bridge the gap between a single MIDI keyboard and the vast potential of multiple monophonic synthesizers ( Plugins and hardware ).
-By intelligently processing MIDI input, Pyramidi enables musicians to play across several synths as if they were a unified, polyphonic instrument.
+Polysonic is a cutting-edge program designed to bridge the gap between a single MIDI keyboard and the vast potential of multiple monophonic synthesizers ( Plugins and hardware ).
+By intelligently processing MIDI input, Polysonic enables musicians to play across several synths as if they were a unified, polyphonic instrument.
 This tool listens to MIDI input on channel 16 and dynamically splits incoming chords across various channels, allowing for intricate compositions using monophonic synthesizers.

 ![Img](./images/001.png)